abprash/personal_guidelines/Core_Algorithms.md

   ```
   class Solution {
       public int findMin(int[] nums) {
-          // we need to move towards the pivot pt/ point where it is broken
+          // we need to move towards the pivot pt/ point where it is broken, as that's the starting point for the unrotated array

           int low = 0, high = nums.length -1;
           while (low <= high) {